-Troopers detail fatal wreck Monday that involved school bus - Port Arthur News
+UPDATE: Troopers detail fatal wreck Monday that involved school bus; ID victim - Port Arthur News

 The driver of the school bus slowed to make a right turn onto McDermitt Road when it was rear-ended by the Dodge.

 The driver of the Dodge minivan was pronounced dead by Justice of the Peace Brad Burnett at the crash scene.
+DPS has identified the driver of the Dodge minivan as a 56-year-old David Eugene Strickler of Biloxi, Mississippi.

+For an unknown reason, Strickler rear-ended a Hardin-Jefferson Independent School District school bus earlier on US 90 in Jefferson County.

+All eastbound and westbound traffic lanes of US 90 have reopened to traffic.

 At this time, the driver remains entrapped inside the vehicle, authorities said at 9:30 a.m.
 Monday.

-Note: UPDATE: Troopers detail fatal wreck Monday that involved school bus; ID victim